Linear Convergence in Federated Learning: Tackling Client Heterogeneity and Sparse Gradients

 \subsection{Surrogate Optimization Problem}

 We begin by assuming that all clients perform the same number of local steps $H$.
 As a result, the sole aspect of heterogeneity that we consider is the one caused by differences in the clients' local objective functions.
-The recently proposed \texttt{FedProx} scheme restricts the local client updates to remain close to the global model by adding a proximal term to the local objective functions.
-By doing so, \texttt{FedProx} aims to reduce or control the client-drift phenomena in which the local models of clients begin drifting towards their corresponding local minimizers.
+To mitigate client-drift, the recently proposed \texttt{FedProx} scheme restricts the local client updates to remain close to the global model by adding a proximal term to the local objective functions.
 To avoid any inaccuracies introduced by stochastic gradients or client sampling, we consider a deterministic version of \texttt{FedProx} where all clients participate in each round, and have access to the exact gradients of their respective local loss functions.
-For a given initial global model $\bar{x}_1$, the update rule of \texttt{FedProx} is given by
+For a given initial global model $\bar{x}_1$, the update rule of \texttt{FedProx} is as follows: